ajibs/simon-game/README.md

 ## Result

-You can view the live version the app on: https://ajibs.github.io/simon-game/
+You can view the live version of the app on: https://ajibs.github.io/simon-game/

 ## Notes